SSWConsulting/SSW.Rules.Content/rules/backlog-refinement-meeting/rule.md

 ---
 type: rule
-title: Do you have a Product Backlog Refinement meeting?
+title: Do you have a Product Backlog refinement meeting?
 uri: backlog-refinement-meeting
 authors:
   - title: Piers Sinclair